 Financing a Graduate Degree

-Iowa State University provides graduate education of international repute at an affordable cost.
-Even so, financial assistance can be a crucial part of attaining an advanced degree.
-Iowa State is aware of this need and provides services to help you plan for graduate education expenses.
+Financial assistance can be a crucial part of attaining an advanced degree.
+Iowa State and the Graduate College are aware of this need and provide services to assist with your financial planning.

 Expenses you may expect to encounter at ISU are:

-Some ways in which Iowa State provides assistance in education expenses are:
+Ways in which Iowa State provides assistance with educational expenses include:

-- Graduate Assistantships - Approximately 80% of our PhD students and 35% of our masters students receive an assistantship including Teaching Assistantships and Research Assistantships (The percentages can differ greatly among disciplines.)
+- Graduate Assistantships - approximately 80% of our Ph.D. students and 35% of our masters students receive an assistantship appointment including teaching assistantships and research assistantships (the percentages can differ greatly among disciplines).

-- Bridge Funding: Arrival of New Child - Starting July 1, 2013, Graduate assistants, Post Docs, and Pre Docs may request up to six weeks of funding for the arrival of a new child.
+- Bridge Funding: Arrival of New Child - graduate assistants, predocs, and postdocs who are the primary cargiver of the new child may request up to six weeks of funding for the arrival of a new child.

 - Employment - including on and off campus jobs